TylerTemp/SaintsHierarchy/README.md

 6. Add(New): Unity no longer display a warning icon if the prefab is missing in new Hierarchy.
 This behavior is now restored by Saints Hierarchy.
 7. Fix: Runtime mode no longer list scenes that is not in build list/addressable in scene selector (because the selection will fail)
 8. Fix: Legacy code incorrect namespace
+9. Fix: Incorrect resource path for some icons

 The new Hierarchy API might not be stable.
 If you face any issues, please report.